shcherbak-ai/contextgem/dev/readme.template.md

 ## 🔄 Document converters

-To create a document for analysis, you can either pass raw text directly, or use ContextGem's built-in document converters that handle various file formats.
+To create a ContextGem document for LLM analysis, you can either pass raw text directly, or use built-in converters that handle various file formats.

 ### 📄 DOCX converter

-ContextGem provides built-in converter to easily transform DOCX files into ContextGem document objects.
+ContextGem provides built-in converter to easily transform DOCX files into LLM-ready data.

 - Extracts information that other open-source tools often do not capture: misaligned tables, comments, footnotes, textboxes, headers/footers, and embedded images
 - Preserves document structure with rich metadata for improved LLM analysis